LIVERY XML PROPERTIES

 and is used to set the type of dynamic material being defined.
 It can be one of the following:

 - Texture: This XML is defining a texture (logo/sticker).
 See here for an example: Adaptive Texture Example.
+Note that in addition to changing the image of a texture, you may include the material in an

-- Material: This XML is defining a material to be used instead of the "base" material.
+definition to colour it dynamically. - Material: This XML is defining a material to be used instead of the "base" material.
 See here for an example: Adaptive Material Example.

 - Color: This XML is defining a colour palette to be used.
 See here for an example: Adaptive Palette Example.
+Not currently used in the simulation.

 For example: